rule-of-72/StoreKit2-Wrapper/README.md

 ## Limitations

-This code was developed to support [non-consumable](https://developer.apple.com/documentation/storekit/product/producttype/3749424-nonconsumable) In-App Purchases only.
+This code was developed to support [non-consumable](https://developer.apple.com/documentation/storekit/product/producttype/3749424-nonconsumable) In-App Purchases.

-It may or may not work with other [product types](https://developer.apple.com/documentation/storekit/product/producttype), and has not been tested in those use cases.
+It _may_ or _may not_ work with other [product types](https://developer.apple.com/documentation/storekit/product/producttype), and has not been tested in those use cases.

-Pull request submissions will be considered if changes are required to support other types of IAPs.
+If changes are required to support other types of IAPs, please submit a pull request.

 ## Reading